Chapter 42

 “That's right Johnny, the Chesterfield ash is more smokey!”

-With that I laugh, blowing the pieces of egg into my hand as I tried not to choke.
+With that I laughed, blowing the pieces of egg into my hand as I tried not to choke.
 Some memories are just priceless.

 It isn't the rain that makes a person sad, but their own inability to absorb the light which radiates down from Heaven, bringing peace to mankind.